wvteijlingen/localeasy/README.md

 ## Set up your sheet

 For Localeasy to access your sheet, you need to configure some permissions first.
 There are two ways to do this.
-The first options is recommended because it is the simplest possible setup.
+The first option is recommended because it is the simplest possible setup.

+**Simple way**

-1. Create a public link that is (at least) viewable.
-This is the easiest way, and does not require any further authentication steps.
-However, anyone with the link could potentially view the sheet.
-To use this, create a public link for your sheet and configure the `localeasy.json` file to use "public" authentication.
+Create a public link that is viewable by everyone.
+Localeasy will use this link to download translations.
+This is the easiest way and does not require any further authentication.
+To use this, create a public link for your sheet and configure the `localeasy.json` file to use `public` authentication.

+**Complex way**
-1. Give access to individual users and use OAuth to authenticate them.
+If you don't want to use a public link for your sheet, you can give access to individual users and use OAuth to authenticate them.
 This is more complex, and requires you to configure a project and OAuth application in the Google Cloud Platform console.
-See [Individual user authentication](#individual-user-authentication) for instructions.
+See [Advanced/Individual user authentication](#individual-user-authentication) for instructions.

 ### Column layout